ADMINISTRATIVE RULE NO: 4010-01 (part A)

 - For all courses listed in A-4 a-e above, the same course outlines, course descriptions, and learning outcomes will be used on campus and at all off-site locations.

 - The course schedule is developed by each department and each center.
 The department/program chair or regional director, in consultation with faculty and dean/director, has the responsibility of planning the schedule for his/her department.
-They shall consider courses to be offered, number of sections of each course, time schedules, and class sizes.
+They shall consider courses to be offered, number of sections of each course, time schedules, program maps and class sizes, and other data.
+Schedulers will abide by standard class meeting times and scheduling zones where possible.
+The Office of Curriculum and Scheduling has the ultimate responsibility for ensuring that the schedule serves students, and can request changes and deny requests that fall outside of established guidelines.
 Suggestions received from counselors, students, and other interested groups are referred to the departments for their consideration.

 - The dean or designee will review the proposed course schedule for possible conflicts or other concerns.
 Resolutions of problems should occur at the instructional manager level.

-- Schedule recommendations are submitted to the office of curriculum and scheduling.
-The Academic Affairs office is responsible for coordination of the college-wide schedule including time managing conflicts, room scheduling, and scheduling discrepancies.
+- Schedule recommendations are submitted to the Curriculum and Scheduling Office.
+This office is responsible for coordination of the college-wide schedule including time managing conflicts, room scheduling, and scheduling discrepancies.
 Regional directors are responsible for scheduling the center rooms and contracted community facilities.

 - New Curriculum Development

-Any faculty member may bring ideas for new programs or program options to the attention of their dean or designee or the Director of Curriculum.
+Any faculty member may bring ideas for new programs or program options to the attention of their dean or designee, the Dean of Instruction, or the Manager of Class Schedule and Curriculum.
 The issues to be considered include:

 - reason for new program;